roles-ansible/ansible_role_mailserver_preperations/README.md

  ansible_role_mailserver_preperations
 ======================================
-Ansible role to prepare the setup for a mail server with postfix und dovecot
+Preperation, User and Database Configuration ansible role for a mailserver Setup

 ```
 ATTENTION

 THIS IS A WORK IN PROGRESS

-BE CAREFULL, IF YOU THINK ABOUT USING IT
+BE CAREFULL, IF YOU THINK ABOUT USING IT.
+EVERYTHING HERE CAN CHANGE!!!

 IT IS NOT FULLY DOCUMENTATED, NOT EVEN THE OTHER REQUIRED ROLES
 ```